-The study of testing properties of distributions was initiated by Batu, Fortnow, Rubinfeld, Smith, and White [31].
-Their starting point was a test of uniformity, which was implicit in the work of Goldreich and Ron [136], where it is applied to test the distribution of the endpoint of a relatively short random walk on a bounded-degree graph.
-Generalizing this tester of uniformity, Batu et al. [31, 30] presented testers for the property consisting of pairs of identical distributions as well as for all properties consisting of any single distribution.
-Both results are presented in this text, but the presentation follows an approach proposed recently by Diakonikolas and Kane [80].
+The study of testing properties of distributions was initiated by Batu, Fortnow, Rubinfeld, Smith, and White [35].49 Their starting point was a test of uniformity, which was implicit in the work of Goldreich and Ron [149], where it is applied to test the distribution of the endpoint of a relatively short random walk on a bounded-degree graph.
+Generalizing this tester of uniformity, Batu et al. [35, 34] presented testers for the property consisting of pairs of identical distributions as well as for all properties consisting of any single distribution.50 Both results are presented in this text, but the presentation follows an approach proposed recently by Diakonikolas and Kane [89].

-Our presentation focused on two classes of properties of distributions - the class of singledistribution properties that are singletons (i.e., testing equality to a known distribution) and the class of pairs of distributions that are equal or close according to some norm.
+Actually, our presentation focused on these two classes of properties (of distributions): the class of single-distribution properties that are singletons (i.e., testing equality to a known distribution), and the class of pairs of distributions that are equal or close according to some norm.

-We start with the tester for the property of being the uniform distribution over [n], which is implicit in [136].
-(As noted in the text, the analysis that we present yields optimal sample complexity in terms of n, but not in terms of $\epsilon$ ; a recent result of Diakonikolas et al. [79] establishes the optimality of this tester over both n and $\epsilon$ .)
-Next, we apply the approach that underlies [80]
+We start with the tester for the property of being the uniform distribution over [n], which is implicit in [149].
+(As noted in the text, the analysis that we present yields optimal sample complexity in terms of n, but not in terms of ε ; a recent result of Diakonikolas et al. [88] establishes the optimality of this tester over both n and ε .)51 Next, we apply the approach that underlies [89] in order to reduce testing any property consisting of a single distribution (i.e., testing equality to a known distribution) to testing the uniform distribution; this reduction appeared in [137].